 Don’t come to Scotland hoping to avoid Italian, Polish, Chinese, Indian, or Irish communities.
 They’ve been here for generations, Polish from as early as 1850.
 Those good people have contributed to Scotland’s intellectual thought and its economy in way we can never fully repay.
 We have an international outlook and proud of it.

 Don’t come to Scotland thinking the standards of southern England are the standards by which all things must be judged.
 That really gets up our nose.
 London-centric is for Londoners, or wealthy Saudi Arabians and Russians buying gazillion pound properties with massive tax and rates exemptions.
-We judge our creative output by international standards, yes, even by French and German aesthetics.

 Don’t come to Scotland to buy Highland property to make a quick killing and go south again.
 And don’t buy land and fence it off.
 Everywhere is a right of way except your home.
 Ultimately, we want the land back in the ownership of the state – us.